docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Boolean`

-When true, the object is active, false otherwise.
+When `true`, the object is active, false otherwise.
 Set to true to make a given control or dialog active.

 - A modal dialog that is visible is by definition the active dialog.